 An increasing number of startups are innovating robotics-based solutions for nearly every segment of the food supply chain, from weed pulling robots out in the orchards to food safety-focused machines.
 The rapid development of robotic technologies across the food supply chain was noticeable in 2018, as investment into Farm Robotics & Equipment increased 56% year-over-year through 83 deals, according to AgFunder’s 2018 AgriFood Tech Investing Report.

 But for Robert Saik, CEO of DOT Farm Solution Retail and a seasoned agtech entrepreneur, one of the things he keeps seeing is a lack of scale.
-That is until he saw what Norbert Beaujot, inventor of DOT had built.
-Norbert, a farmer, consummate inventor and owner of Seed Master named Dot, the full sized farming system after his mother because she was someone capable of managing many tasks on the farm.
-Today the DOT Technology Corp, the developer of the DOT IP is being led by CEO, Leah Olsen while Robert heads the commercialization side.
+That is until he saw what Norbert Beaujot, inventor of Dot had built.
+Norbert, a farmer, inventor and owner of Seed Master, named his full-sized farming system invention Dot after his mother because she was someone capable of managing many tasks on the farm.
+Today the Dot Technology Corp, the developer of the Dot IP, is led by CEO, Leah Olsen while Saik heads the commercialization side.

-Saik is no stranger to the agtech world.
-He founded the AGRI-TREND group of companies in 1997, comprised of a network of independent coaches specializing in agronomy, precision farming, crop marketing, and farm business management.
-Coaches were supported by a team of science specialists comprised of over 30 academic experts providing in-house research, training and insight support for both the coaching network and the AGRI-DATA Solution platform, a proprietary farm data management tool.
-Trimble acquired the assets in 2015, including AGRI-DATA which is now Trimble Ag Software.
+Saik is no stranger to the agtech world; he exited his former company to Trimble.
+He founded the Agri-Trend group of companies in 1997, comprised of a network of independent coaches specializing in agronomy, precision farming, crop marketing, and farm business management.
+Coaches were supported by a team of science specialists comprised of over 30 academic experts providing in-house research, training and insight support for both the coaching network and the Agri-Data Solution platform, a proprietary farm data management tool.
+Trimble acquired the assets in 2015, including Agri-Data which is now part of Trimble Ag Software.